vladsakun/Langamy_/README.md

 </p>

 # Info about app
-This application was created during the course __"Samsung IT School Ukraine"__.
-It's the platform for learning foreign words on __35 languages__ that helps __teachers and students in a studying process__ .
+It's the app for learning foreign words on __35 languages__ that helps __teachers and students in a studying process__ .
 A student can:
 - Translate new words and store them in Langamy;
 - Learn words in __5 different ways__;
 - Save words on the __server__.
 So the student can continue learning on __every Android smartphone and tab__;
 - Study remotely if the student can't come at school;
 In turn
+This application was created during the course __"Samsung IT School Ukraine"__.

 # Version and devices
 This project is implemented in __Android Studio 3.5.2__.
 This app works correctly at __API 23__ : Android 6.0 (Marshmallow) and higher.
 Tested on Xiaomi Mi A1, Samsung Galaxy A50, Samsung Galaxy A6 and Pixel 2XL API 29 (Virtual Device), Pixel API 28 (Virtual Device) and Nexus 5 API 28 (Virtual Device).